V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 ## Author Notes

 ```
 Thanks ByuCTF Team for this CTF!
-It was a great event beginner friendly.
+It was a great event beginner/intermediate friendly.

 First, about my WriteUp you need to know that the web challenge "urmombotnetdotnet.com" 4 and 5 was solved post CTF with the official WriteUp help.
 You can find them bellow.

 ByuCTF 2023 Official WriteUp : https://github.com/BYU-CSA/BYUCTF-2023

-Now about the CTF, let's start with what i disliked.

-The big negative point, was the challenges using VM, it was too easy to bypass and cheat on it.
-Should be better to host them but i agree that its not free and complicate.
-Also the pentest chall was cool, but more enumeration to find our goal would be better next time ^^.
-And finally, a lot of RSA challenges was solvable using dcode, you should think about it next time.

-And now let's continue with, why this ctf was really awesome!

 First, special thank to Legoclones, because he was doing a really big and great job.
 He helped a lot on my tickets post CTF to fully understand how the web challs worked and in fact, made the WriteUp for the full collection possible ^^.
 I also heard that his OSINT challenges was awesome and realistic because it was focus on himself and he spent 10 years on that challenges creations.
 So a big thanks to you Legoclones!